 When talking with your animal, it is my intention to get as many details as your animal wants to share with you.
-I always begin with stating that the answers given are for the highest good of the animal and their person.
+I always begin stating the intention that the answers given are for the highest good of the animal and their person.
 The more details and insight you receive allows you to make informed choices about the care of your animal friend.

 30 minute appointments list up to 6 specific questions beginning with the most important ones first.
-If you ask multi part questions each part of the question is considered a question and counts towards the 6 question limit.
+If you ask multi part questions each part of the question is considered a question and each part counts towards the 6 question limit.